Blue card system statistics

 Unlike a one-off police check, the blue card system provides ongoing protection to children and young people through daily monitoring of all blue card applicants and card holders for changes to their Queensland criminal history.

-This is a critical component of the system, allowing us to take steps to protect children from harm when a person is charged with offences relevant to child-related employment.
+This is a critical part of the system, allowing us to take steps to protect children from harm when a person is charged with offences relevant to child-related employment.

 It is therefore essential for employers to link a blue or exemption card holder to their organisation before starting them in regulated employment.
 This ensures the organisation will receive important notifications about the person’s blue card status, including if the card is suspended or cancelled.